Business Law LLB (Hons)

 Key Information Set (KIS) Data is only gathered for undergraduate full-time courses.
 There are a number of reasons why this course does not have KIS data associated with it.
 For example, it may be a franchise course run at a partner college or a course designed for continuing professional development.

-This qualifying law degree is the first step to becoming a qualified Solicitor, Barrister or Legal Executive.
-Focusing on commercial law you'll explore how contracts are used in a business environment, covering: international sale contracts and insuring contracts against business failure.
+Focusing on commercial law, you'll explore how contracts are used in a business environment, including insuring contracts against business failure.

 We're now ranked 13th in the UK in The Guardian's annual league table for law courses.

 - Happy students: No.1 UK wide for Satisfied overall with the course in Law (Guardian League Table, 2018) with an energetic Student Law Society that arranges talks, visits and competitions.

 - Great teaching – we’re no 1 in London for Teaching, Academic Support, Assessment and Feedback (National Student Survey 2016).

 - Expert academics – our teachers are qualified solicitors and barristers, passing on their insights, real-world case expertise and passion for law.